saidvandeklundert/saidvandeklundert.github.io/_posts/2019-07-20-saltstack-cli-custom-execution-module.md

 ```

-Next we see a dictionary:
+Next we see a dictionary that is used as a multiway branch:

 ```python
     send_command = {